PiotrMajor/European-Countries/README.md

 # European-Countries
-Analysis of life satisfaction in European countries
+This kernel analyzes the data of life satisfaction in 32 European countries.
+Firstly, I show what countries have the highest life satisfaction.
+Next, I use a correlation matrix to dive deeper into what factors contribute to a happy lifestyle and which countries are the best to live in.

+The data comes from Kaggle: https://www.kaggle.com/roshansharma/europe-datasets